Updated on October 25, 2025

 Image of living area of NY-12100 with decorative fireplace, loft storage area and sofa

-The classic exposed brick and wood furniture of this Chelsea apartment give it a cozy cabin ambience.
+The classic exposed brick and wood furniture of this Chelsea one-bedroom apartment give it a cozy cabin ambience (NY-12100)

 Image of Central Park and city skyline after a snowfall

-Be sure to grab your boots and go for a stroll in scenic Central Park when it snows.
+Grab your boots and go for a stroll in Central Park when it snows.
 (Photo credit: Caitlyn Wilson via Unsplash)

 Image of ice skating rink at Bryant Park in the early evening